cpq/bare-metal-programming-guide/README.md

 When CPU executes instructions from flash, a flash read speed (which is around 25Mhz) becomes a bottleneck if CPU clock gets higher.
 There are several tricks that can help.
 Instruction prefetch is one.
-Also, we can give a clue to the flash controller, how faster the system clock is: this value is called flash latency.
-For 180Mhz system clock and ~25Mhz flash speed, the `FLASH_LATENCY` value is 5.
+Also, we can give a clue to the flash controller, how faster the system clock is: that value is called flash latency.
+For 180Mhz system clock, the `FLASH_LATENCY` value is 5.
 Bits 8 and 9 in the flash controller enable instruction and data caches:

 ```c
   FLASH->ACR |= FLASH_LATENCY | BIT(8) | BIT(9);      // Flash latency, caches